Cwantic/Documentation/Settings/Databases/Piping.md

 ## 4. Welding tees

-Welding tee is a special case of tee with a collector and a branch.
+Welding tee is a special fitting with a header and a branch.

 The section of the branch must be equal or smaller than the section of the header pipe.

-To add **welding tee** properties for each pipe sizes, click on **+** button and select a pipe size :
+To add **welding tee** properties for each pipe size, click on **+** button and select a pipe size :

 ![Image](../../Images/Piping6.jpg)